citrix/tech-marketing/projects/tech-zone/visual-studio-code-guide.md

 1. Once done modifying the GitHub page, select File - Save within Visual Studio Code.
 1. Close Visual Studio Code
 1. GitHub Desktop is now visible.
 You can see the changes you made to the current branch.
 Add a brief description and select Commit.

     ![Visual Studio Code Commit Changes](/media/visual-studio-code-guide_commit-changes.png)

 1. These changes are only stored locally.
 You need to push them to GitHub by selecting "Push Origin".

     ![Visual Studio Code Push Origin](/media/visual-studio-code-guide_push-origin.png)

-You can conintue modifying files within this branch according to your project.
+You can continue modifying files within this branch according to your project.
 Once done and ready to publish, make sure the final updates are pushed to origin, then inform the Slack channel for publication.

 Once the upload to GitHub is complete, verify the page renders properly by going to page within the browser.